 Orange Shirt Day grew out of Phyllis Webstad’s account of losing her shiny new orange shirt on her first day at residential school.
 We wear orange to honour the children who survived the Indian Residential Schools and remember those that didn’t.

 This year, First Light is calling on everyone to wear orange on September 30th to show solidarity with those who survived residential schools across Canada and to remember those who never made it home.
 We also encourage you to wear your orange shirt any day of the year to show your support for decolonizing spaces, educating others, and recognizing Indigenous rights.
-We are currently not accepting new orders for orange shirts, but we have included a graphic below if you would like to have your own made.
+We are currently not accepting new orders for orange shirts, but will be soon.

 Wondering what you can do this year to recognize Orange Shirt Day?
 Check out this guide with several simple steps you can take: